easternRainy/RSA-Message-App/README.md

 ## Usage
 - Clone the repository.
-- Run the project in visual studio.
+- Run the project in Android Studio.
 Android Simulator will show up.
 - Now you can generate RSA key, encrypt or decrypt message now.